 See more:

-Where to stay in Corsica North or South is really depend on your preferences and budget.
-Go for South Corsica if you want a beach holiday and tourist oriented region, head to North Corsica if you are nature lovers, you love hiking, or you want a less touristy region.
-If you have lots of time, you can combine both northern and southern Corsica in one trip.
+Where to stay in Corsica North or South is really depend on your preferences.
+South Corsica is the best base for travelers seeking a beach holiday and tourist oriented region.
+North Corsica is the best location for nature lovers, hikers, or and travelwe who want a less touristy.

-Once you choose the best areas to stay, you need to decide How long should you stay in Corsica?
+If you have time, you can combine both northern and southern Corsica in one trip.
 I recommend to spend at least 7 days on the island which will allow you explore both northern and southern region including Calvi, Corte, Ajaccio, Bonifacio, Porto Vecchio, and Bastia.